Amira

 In August 2023, Amira had an injury to her left hind tendon sheath after a ride at Pinetree (she was lame at the finish).
 The tendon was not involved, but there was a lot of swelling, fluid and fibrin in her tendon sheath.
 We ultra-sounded her twice and did prostride injections.
 She had the winter off to rest and recover.
 She has a small windpuff type bump remaining, but she is sound.
 This may require maintenance in the future.
 Anna had a hip replacement in December and didn’t start riding again until mid March.
 Amira didn’t show any increased swelling or lameness as we slowly increased her work load back to about 25 miles per week and 12-15 miles as a long ride.

 Anna attempted a 25 mile competition with Amira in August 2024 and after 13 miles of fast trotting in a mix of road and sandy conditions, Amira’s tendon sheath was swollen and she was lame.
-Her lameness completely resolved with only wrapping her tendon for a couple of weeks.
+Her lameness completely resolved within a week.
 She is back to trail riding 6+ miles at a time one month later.
 We firmly believe Amira will be sound as a pleasure horse, even with trail rides up into the low-teens for mileage, but won’t return to fast-paced competitions.

 Amira does not like to be stalled.
 She is fine in a stall with a run out attached.
 She is fine stalled overnight in a fully closed stall if she can see others.
-She may try to go over top of a half door if the stall is closed off with three walls like most show stalls.
-We stall her during winter storms with no issue but she will churn up the stall and not drink well.
+We stall her during winter storms with no issue, but she will churn up the stall.

-Amira wears 4 shoes when competing.
-Currently in Easyshoe Versas up front, a composite shoe, and laterally weighted eventers behind.
-She interfers behind if she wears normal shoes and scratches up her fetlocks.
+Amira used to wear 4 shoes when competing.
+Currently in Easyshoe Versas up front, a composite shoe, and barefoot behind.
 We have gone barefoot and booted her in the winters.
 If she was in normal shoes up front she would likely need rim pads as she has very little concavity.
 Her fronts tend to grow big and flat, pancake like, so frequent trimming/shoeing is key.
-She isn’t great for shoeing, not explosive or nervous or anything, but likes to rip her feet away when nailing.
-A tip for your farrier is a good idea.
+She would probably do well in Easycare epics up front though we tend to use Gloves.
+She wears Easycare Glove Wides, 1.5 up front.

 Anna vetting in Amira

 So, if you’re still reading.
 And still interested in Amira, message me or send me a text/call at 860-886-3644.
-I haven’t set a firm price, but it is going to be in the mid 4s.
+I haven’t set a firm price, but it is going to be in the 3k range.
 The right fit is important to me.
 Happy to host meet and greets at the farm, we have trail access and a small grass/sand riding area.

 The story of our lives with horses.
 And goats.